 After Bohemia was dissolved and became Czechoslovakia in 1918, distinctive, high-quality glass and crystal jewelry began to be exported until World War II.
 Art Deco Era Czech jewelry included beaded tassel necklaces and intricately cut brooches with filigree work.
 Czech jewelry became so popular that other regions began to imitate its aesthetic and quality.

 Art Deco Era Amber Czech beaded tassel necklace.
 Zanathia Jewelry Collection

 Art Deco Era Czech Amber Glass, Seed Pearl, and brass filigree necklace.
 Zanathia Jewelry Collection

-Art Deco Era jewelry has certainly established its mark and legacy, and has inspired countless modern designs.
-Presently, the Art Deco design can be seen in fine jewelry styles, including rings & earrings.
+Art Deco Era jewelry has established its mark and legacy and inspired countless modern designs.
+The Art Deco design can be seen in delicate jewelry styles, including rings and earrings.
 The period was inspired by modernism, societal changes after World War I, archaeological discoveries, artwork, cultural influences, and the welcoming of new designs in the age of technology.
-Presently, the Art Deco aesthetic is still emphasized & a major inspiration within the design industries.
+The Art Deco aesthetic is still emphasized and a significant inspiration within the design industries.